Grief: Coping with reminders after a loss

 - Allow yourself to feel a range of emotions.
 It's OK to be sad and feel a sense of loss, but also allow yourself to experience joy and happiness.
 As you celebrate special times, you might find yourself both laughing and crying.

 There's no time limit for grief, and anniversary reactions can leave you reeling.
 Still, the intensity of grief tends to lessen with time.

 If your grief gets worse over time instead of better or interferes with your ability to function in daily life, consult a grief counselor or other mental health provider.
 Unresolved or complicated grief can lead to depression, other mental health problems and other medical conditions.
 With professional help, however, you can re-establish a sense of control and direction in your life — and return to the path toward healing.

 See more In-depth

-- Reminders of trauma: Anniversaries.
-United States Department of Veterans Affairs. http://www.ptsd.va.gov/public/pages/anniversary-reactions.asp.
-Accessed Aug.
-31, 2012.
+- Trauma reminders: Anniversaries.
+United States Department of Veterans Affairs. https://www.ptsd.va.gov/understand/what/anniversary_reactions.asp.
+Accessed Oct.
+27, 2018.

 - Bendaña A. Coping with grief during the holidays.
 Nursing.
 2017;47:54.

 - Shear MK, et al. Grief and bereavment in adults: Management. https://www.uptodate.com/contents/search.
 Accessed Oct.
 27, 2018.